-While riding along My Melody and Kuromi, you’ll ride through their tale with a photo op in each new room.
-Be prepared to take 6 photos - go crazy!
+While riding along with My Melody and Kuromi, you’ll ride through their tale with a photo op in each new room.
+Be prepared to take six photos - go crazy!

 ＃6 Miracle Gift Parade

-One of the notable parades at Puroland, the midday Miracle Gift Parade takes place around the center of the whole park.
-With a storyline highlighting friendship, Hello Kitty and friends come out in singsong along with dancers and various characters, parades floats, and gets the audience involved.
+One of the notable parades at Puroland, the midday Miracle Gift Parade, takes place around the center of the whole park.
+With a storyline highlighting friendship, Hello Kitty and friends come out in singsong along with dancers and various characters, parade floats, and gets the audience involved.